alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 The peak value in the input velocity time history.
 For an isolation system, velocity peak is closer to displacement demand than acceleration peak because isolation displacement depends on whether the seismic wave can continuously push the isolation layer into sliding.

 **QSM Power Flow**
-This article uses $P_{\mathrm{in}}(t)=a(t)v(t)$ as a proxy for input-side power-potential flow per unit mass.
+This article uses $P_{\mathrm{in}}(t)=a(t)v(t)$ as a proxy for input-side power flow per unit mass.
 It is not the conventional total power.
 It combines the motion-changing capability represented by acceleration and the pushing / transmission direction represented by velocity into a power-flow indicator.

 **Input-Side QSM Power Flow**
 The QSM Power Flow formed by the input-side $a(t)$ and $v(t)$ of the seismic record.
 It describes the power-flow state that has already formed at the input side before the seismic wave enters the isolation system.

 **Input-Side QSM Power Peak**
 The peak value in the Input-Side QSM Power Flow time history.
-It is used to observe whether the seismic input forms a clear instantaneous power-potential impact.
+It is used to observe whether the seismic input forms a clear instantaneous power impact.

 **Power Packet**
 A concentrated QSM Power Flow within a short time window.
-This article uses a one-second window to observe whether the power-potential concentrates into an event capable of pushing the isolation layer.
-In later sections, 1s Power Packet refers to this one-second power-potential packet.
+This article uses a one-second window to observe whether the power concentrates into an event capable of pushing the isolation layer.
+In later sections, 1s Power Packet refers to this one-second power packet.

 **Interface Power / Work Exchange**
 The quantity $F_{\mathrm{interface}}(t)v_{\mathrm{rel}}(t)$ at the isolation interface and its time integral.
-It describes the exchange and work done after the input power-potential actually enters the isolation interface.
+It describes the exchange and work done after the input power actually enters the isolation interface.
 In later sections, Interface Power, Interface Work, and Interface Power/Work Packet all refer to this interface-level power and work response.

 **Measured Interface Power/Work Packet**
 The short-time interface power / work exchange obtained from measured interface data.
 The cross-case-group summary shows that this quantity has the clearest relationship with the Measured Upper-Lower Isolation Displacement Peak.